 - Dates: A healthy and natural alternative for sweetening desserts, but its high-carb content makes it an unsuitable keto sugar substitute.

-- Maple Syrup: Maple syrup contains high levels of sugar and carbs, making it a no-no for your keto breakfasts.
+- Regular Maple Syrup: Maple syrup contains high levels of sugar and carbs, making it a no-no for your keto breakfasts.

 - Agave Nectar: Beware of any product that contains agave nectar.
 It is 85% fructose, causing insulin resistance and wreaking havoc on your blood sugar levels.